 In the winter, our riding opportunities dwindle like the fading daylight.
 But that doesn't mean you have to lose fitness.
-All cyclists can benefit from an organized and deliberate winter gym program.
+All cyclists can benefit from an organised and deliberate winter gym programme.
 Adding resistance training to your winter routine will help you begin your next cycling season ahead of the game.

 Follow these tips with some resistance training over the winter to start next season healthier, stronger and better equipped to avoid injury.

-1. Start slowly.
 Let your muscles adapt slowly to the new work load.
 Use lighter weights and don't push it.
 If you haven't lifted in a while, you will be establishing efficient neuro-muscular pathways as well as strengthening muscle.
-This period also helps to minimize the risk of injury by signaling the tendons and ligaments and well as musculature attachment areas to become more robust.
+This period also helps to minimise the risk of injury by signaling the tendons and ligaments and well as musculature attachment areas to become more robust.

-3. Lift with a purpose.
-An organized, periodized program will take into consideration multiple energy systems.
+An organised, periodised program will take into consideration multiple energy systems.
 Just being strong isn't enough.
 That new strength has to be translated into something usable on the bike: the ability to produce power for extended periods and more explosive efforts.
 If you can leg press a Volkswagen once, that’s fabulous, but it's not very useful on the bike.

-Here are a few areas of the body you should focus on, and some corresponding workouts.
+Here are a few areas of the body you should focus on, and some exercises.

-- To strengthen the lumbar spine — Do hyper-extensions or “Super Man's”
+- To strengthen the lumbar spine – hyper-extensions or 'super mans'

-- To strengthen the abdominals — Do crunches on physio-ball, planks, bridge on ball
+- To strengthen the abdominals – crunches on physio-ball, planks, bridge on ball

-- To strengthen the quadriceps – Do squats, leg extensions, dead lifts
+- To strengthen the quadriceps – squats, leg extensions, dead lifts

-- To strengthen the calves – Do seated or standing calf raises
+- To strengthen the calves – seated or standing calf raises

 Calf raises, and many resistance training exercises, can be done almost anywhere